-Every student who operates a motor vehicle (including motorcycles, motor bikes, motor scooters, and any other motor-driven vehicle, except “mopeds”) on Penn State Wilkes-Barre, shallwith the Police & Public Safety office in Hayfield House and obtain a parking permit.
+Every student who operates a motor vehicle (including motorcycles, motor bikes, motor scooters, and any other motor-driven vehicle, except “mopeds”) on Penn State Wilkes-Barre, are required to register the vehicle with the Police & Public Safety.
+Once the form is submitted, students can pick up their parking permit in the Police Services offices, located in Modular F behind the Science Building.
 There is no charge for the permit.

 The acceptance by any student of the privilege of parking a motor vehicle on campus also constitutes acceptance of the responsibility to see that no vehicle owned or registered in his or her name is parked or driven in violation of these regulations.
 Vehicle registration shall be made at the same time a student registers for classes.
 If the student is unable to complete the vehicle registration procedures at the beginning of any semester, he or she must register his or her vehicle in the Police & Public Safety office, located in the lower level of Hayfield House, before the vehicle is operated on Penn State Wilkes-Barre.
 Student cars in a carpool must display the “pool permit” in the window so that it is plainly visible.
 This permit must be marked “pool” and must also show the license numbers of the cars that are authorized for the pool.